mliew21396/remote-work/week-2/blog-template/README.md

 ## Summary
 In this challenge, you will be transforming our generic blog template into an actual template for you to use for each blog post moving forward.

-This is a mandatory pairing challenge, which means you will need to work on it with a partner.
-This challenge should only take between 60 and 90 minutes so remember to time box!

 ## Releases

 ## Release 0: Wireframe
 View the [blog-template.html](blog-template.html) file in a browser.
 See how simple it is?

-With your pair, decide how you want to display blog posts.
+Decide how you want to display blog posts.
 Create a simple wireframe that positions each element on the page.

-Save an image of your wireframe and upload it to this directory (week-2/6-blog-template).
+Save an image of your wireframe and upload it to this directory (week-2/blog-template).

 ## Release 1: Apply CSS
 Using the command line, copy the blog-template.html from this directory into your [USERNAME].github.io/blog directory.